JAlcocerT/JAlcocerT/content/blog/hardw-pc-laptop.md

 url: laptop-lenovo-thinkpad-x13-benchmark
 ---

-As simple as it gets: it has a 8C/16T CPU, 16GB Ram and 500GB SSD.
+As simple as it gets.

+This **x13 has a 8C/16T** CPU, 16GB Ram and 500GB SSD.

 ![Lenovo Thinkpad x13](/blog_img/hardware/Lenovo_x13.jpg)